openstack-archive/fuel-library/docs/pages/installation-instructions/0020-machines.rst

 Software
 ^^^^^^^^

-You can download the latest release of the Fuel ISO here:
+You can download the latest release of the Fuel ISO from http://fuel.mirantis.com/your-downloads/

-[LINK HERE]

 Alternatively, if you can't use the pre-built ISO, you can install Fuel Library and create the fuel-pm machine manually.
-Download the library here:

-[LINK HERE]
+The library can be downloaded as .tar.gz using the same link.

 Hardware for a virtual installation